 - Pour soup back into dutch oven, turn on medium-low heat.

-- Add in the third can of beans, rosemary, parsley, and kale.
+- Add the sausage back in, and then add in the third can of beans, rosemary, parsley, and kale.
 Stir and let cook for 10 more minutes.

 - Serve and top with parmesan.